dave-br/mame/docs/source/commandline/commandline-all.rst

     built source files to the source files currently present on the MAME host system.
-This is useful in cases where the debugged program was built on a machine different from the MAME host system, or if the build environment is different from the MAME run-time environment (such as the use of cygwin during build).
+This is useful in cases where the debugged program was built on a machine different from the MAME host system, or if the build *environment* is different from the MAME run-time environment (such as the use of cygwin while running the build tool).

     *<prefix-map>* is a semicolon-separated list of semicolon-separated pairs of paths, where each pair consists of a build environment's path prefix followed